oleksiivinogradov/youbank-doc/openBiSea-how-to-mint-nft.md

 ![](./media-assets/mint-function.png)

-You have to confirem transaction:
+You have to confirm transaction:

 <img src="./media-assets/confirm-transaction.png" width="220">